Vyral/base-template/_posts/2020-04-14-financing-manufactured-homes.md

 {% include youtube.html %}

-You can obtain 30-year traditional mortgages on manufactured homes, but there are some basic requirements:&nbsp;
+You can obtain 30-year traditional mortgages on manufactured homes, but there are some basic requirements:&nbsp;&nbsp;

 1. The home needs to be built after June 15, 1976.&nbsp;
 2. The home must be double-wide.&nbsp;